-You can select whichever version you want to use here, or view the full version history on the dataset page.
+You can view version diffs and select whichever version you want to use here.

 After updating, your downstream transforms and tables will become stale.
 You can run these nodes individually to update their contents, or use the run all functionality by clicking on the project's name in the top menu bar.

 A dataset table refers to a single table (a unique set of rows and colums) that was uploaded to the dataset by the owner.
 These tables are shown directly underneath the dataset when you create a transform or notebook from that table.

 You can create multiple transforms to operate on a single table, which allows you to create various branches within your project.
 To create a new transform, select the table or dataset and click the small + icon that appears under the bottom right corner of the node.